[Concept & Theory] Using Redis Effectively Based on Experience Working at a Large Corporation

 Introduction

-These lectures are not created through my knowledge alone.
-Every lecture is made possible by those who work alongside me.
+These lectures are not created solely through my own knowledge.
+Every lecture is made together with others.

 Instructor Experience